Targeted Function Balancing

 \subsubsection{DGP 1}

-The first demonstration compares TFB-K and the kernel-based weights of \cite{hazlett2018kernel} and \cite{kallus2020generalized}, which balance $K_i$.
+To illustrate the benefits of TFB's consulting the outcome, this first demonstration compares TFB-K and the honest kernel-based weights of \cite{hazlett2018kernel} and \cite{kallus2020generalized}, which balance $K_i$.
 By compromising between seeking balance in $f_0$ through balance in $\hat{f}_0$, and through balance in $K_{ic}$, TFB-K strategically leaves imbalances in certain confounders that offset imbalances in others, and achieves minimal bias and high efficiency.
 This is despite little overlap in some confounders, and approximating them with $K_{ic}$.